-This year the Mass Observation Archive will be repeating its annual call for day diaries, capturing the everyday lives of people across the UK.
+On the 12th May 2022, the Mass Observation Archive will be repeating its annual call for day diaries, capturing the everyday lives of people across the UK.
 The written diaries will be stored in the Archive at The Keep and be used by a wide range of people for research, teaching and learning.
-This includes academics and students, schools, writers, producers, artists, community and special interest groups and the general public.

 How to take part

-- Please refrain from including your real name, contact details, or the personal details of the people mentioned in your diary.
-Please remember that these diaries will be read and used for research and teaching, so don’t include anything that may identify you or others.
+Please don’t include your real name, contact details, or the personal details of the people mentioned in your diary.
+Please remember that these diaries will be read and used for research and teaching, so please don’t include anything that may identify you or others.

 “I donate my 12th May diary to the Mass Observation Archive.
 I consent to it being made publicly available as part of the Archive and assign my copyright in the diary to the Mass Observation Archive Trustees so that it can be reproduced in full or in part on websites, in publications and in broadcasts as approved by the Mass Observation Trustees.
 I agree to the Mass Observation Archive assuming the role of Data Controller and the Archive will be responsible for the collection and processing of personal data and ensuring that such data complies with the DPA.”

 You can also take part on Twitter.
-Tweet your day using the hashtag #12May17
+Tweet your day using the hashtag #12May22

 Schools and Community Groups